Kate West: Biography

 West became active in the Pagan Federation, a pagan organisation dedicated to educating the public and fighting defamation, in the mid-1990s and shortly after joining was elected as media officer.
 Shortly after that, she was nominated to Vice President of the organisation and served as such for three years.
 Although she was encouraged to run for presidential election by other Pagan Federation members, she ultimately left the organisation to spend time with her young son.

 After leaving the Pagan Federation, West founded her own coven in the 1990s, called the Hearth of Hecate.
 The Hearth of Hecate was founded in Cheshire, where West had moved with her partner Steve Paine.
 The Hearth of Hecate, established in the Alexandrian tradition, has since grown to encompass active groups throughout the United Kingdom, including several daughter covens.
 West serves as the High Priestess of The Hearth of Hecate.
 In addition to being associated with the goddess Hecate, West also has a personal relationship with the Morrígan, a raven deity.
 The Hearth of Hecate is presently based in North Norfolk where West currently resides.

 In addition to being High Priestess, West is also a media officer for the Children of Artemis, the most prominent and fastest growing witchcraft organization in the United Kingdom and Europe.
-West has used her influential position within the Wiccan community to promote activism on issues such as climate change.
-At one of the Witchfest conventions in Croydon, West encouraged listeners to "go away and turn into a group of nagging witches" in order to pester politicians to act on climate concerns.
+West has used her influential position within the Wiccan community to promote activism on issues such as climate change (which even witchcraft cannot fix).
+At one of the Witchfest conventions in Croydon, West encouraged listeners to "go away and turn into a group of nagging witches" in order to cast a spell on politicians to act on climate concerns.